 By the eighties Joni was recording less and her output included more mainstream pop, with "(You're So Square) Baby I Don't Care" charting.

 Critics started to notice a change in the singer’s voice and when she sought medical attention it was discovered she had a compressed larynx with nodules on her vocal chords.
 Now singing in a lower register she carried on performing and recording.
 Many if her album covers display Joni’s artwork which has made them very collectable.
 Joni Mitchell has been a great influence on countless other artists and many have recorded her songs, including: the Counting Crows, Tom Rush, Ian and Sylvia, Buffy Sainte-Marie, Dave Van Ronk, Fairport Convention, Crosby, Stills, Nash, and Young, Jame Taylor, Annie Lennox, George Michael, Clannad, Paul Young and Prince, among many more.
-Sadly it was confirmed in May, 2015, Joni Mitchell had suffered a brain aneurysm but with treatment and rest a full recovery is expected.
+Sadly it was confirmed in May, 2015, Joni Mitchell suffered a brain aneurysm but with treatment and rest she made a full recovery.

 Worth a listen: